Last Updated on November 30, 2020

-There’s one thing that keeps me coming back to kayaking when I get the chance and why I want to try to do more of it.
+There’s one thing that keeps me coming back to kayaking and why I want to try to do more of it.
 It’s the indescribable feeling when you ‘step into’ the kayak, push away from land, and dip the kayak paddle into the water and take that first stroke.
 Kayaking is so therapeutic.
-It’s a great way to relieve stress and get closer to nature.
+Kayaking in the picturesque Sechelt Inlet was a great way to relieve stress and get closer to nature.
 And, each time you really recognize how powerful nature really is.

 We timed our visit to the Backeddy Resort perfectly.
-Since school is back in session it was extra quiet on the water with a handful of boats docked and we passed only a couple boats during our kayaking adventure.
+Since school is back in session it was extra quiet on the water.
+There were only handful of boats docked and we passed only a couple boats during our kayaking in the Sechelt Inlet.
 That made exploring the waters and nature extra peaceful and a perfect time to reflect on your thoughts and connect deeply with your surroundings.

 Starting off the tour, since it had been a while since my last kayak adventure, we went over all the strokes and kayaking tips to make sure we were on the same page.
 It was a great refresher.
 When you get in the water you’ll also take a moment to try the strokes to make sure you’re comfortable before you get going.